Are you tired of waiting for someone to come fix your siding?

 Utility Knife/Razor Blade

-For any straight edge cuts you need to make, your razor blade utility knife will work perfectly.
-Ideally, you will have a utility knife with a hook blade that makes cutting through tough vinyl siding much easier.
+For any straight edge cuts you need to make, a sharp utility knife will work perfectly.
+While most utility knives will work, ideally you will have a utility knife with a hook blade that makes cutting through tough vinyl siding much easier.
 It hooks the edge and drags it through to make a seamless, straight edge cut.

 While minor vinyl siding repairs and projects can be easy to DIY, larger-scale projects definitely require the expertise of a professional contractor.
 Northface Construction has replaced the siding on thousands of homes and knows the ins and outs of removing, cutting, customizing, and installing vinyl siding.
 We can install all types of siding materials and projects for whatever your needs and wants are.